MicrosoftDocs/nav-content/dynamics-nav-app/purchasing-how-register-new-vendors.md

 ---
-title: Create a Vendor Card to Register a New Vendor | Microsoft Docs
+title: Create a Vendor Card to Register a New Vendor
 description: Learn how to create a vendor card to register a new vendor or supplier.
 services: project-madeira
 documentationcenter: ''